-Let us not pretend to be surprised by Linda Tsungie Masarira’s recent political remarks about the alleged ‘cowardice’ of Ndebeles.
-Such perceptions of Ndebele people have become normalised by ethnic Shona politicians who expect us to jump each time they say something.
+Let us not pretend to be surprised by Linda Tsungie Masarira’s recent political remarks about the alleged ‘cowardice’ of Ndebele people.
+Such perceptions of Ndebele people have become normalised behaviour by ethnic Shona politicians whose expectation is for us to jump to their command.
 As Matabeleland nationals, we will steer clear of self-pity and ensure there is no longer any tolerance for such outrageous conduct.

 Now a take on the views.
 Appalling and objectionable?
 Yes, they are!
 Unexpected within modern-day Zimbabwe?
 No, they are not!
 What is rather surprising is Linda’s disingenuous attempt to deny that she holds such stereotypes.
 It is even more disturbing that she seriously believes that Matabeleland nationals would accept her lame explanation that she holds no such stereotypes when the supposed ‘refute’ statement from her confirms otherwise.

 It comes as no surprise to Matabeleland nationals that Linda would not only feel aggrieved that Ndebeles at the NRZ allegedly declined to respond to her command to demonstrate but she would publicly express her frustration that consenting Ndebele adults dared make independent choices not to follow her instruction for them to jump.
 It has become an expectation in the ‘free’ Zimbabwe that when Harare sneezes, Bulawayo catches the cold; Matabeleland deputises, follows and mops after Mashonaland, no question asked.